China–Central Asia–West Asia Economic Corridor: Related initiatives

 The areas covered by the corridor overlaps with several other regional transportation initiatives.
 The Baku–Tbilisi–Kars railway going through Azerbaijan, Georgia, and Turkey is nicknamed the "Iron Silk Road".
 The railway line and the Port of Baku rail head are both included in the list BRI corridors and projects.
 A columnist for the Turkish newspaper Hürriyet saw the railway line as joining with the BRI in the region and challenging Russia's own BRI connected corridor as a primary corridor from China to Europe.

+Significance

+CCAWEC provides an alternative land route between China and Europe which avoids Russian territory.